-By most accounts, signs are pointing to an explosion in corporate renewable energy procurement.
-A recent article published by Green Tech Media summarizes these positive trends as well as a cautionary note about what could slow renewable energy demand.
+By most accounts, signs are pointing to a rapid expansion of corporate renewable energy procurement.
+An article published by Green Tech Media summarizes these positive trends, as well as a cautionary note about what could slow renewable energy demand.

 From the article: